maxludden/supergene-v2/books/book10/md/chapter-3336.md

 The little girl was very happy.
 She held the ice-jade jian and kept striking at the woman.
 The woman raised her sword to fight back.
 A few blade collisions ensued.
 Each time the purple copper sword endured a hit, a crack the size of a grain of rice appeared on the metal.

 “Dumbass!
-Brainless b*tch!
+Brainless bitch!
 Do you only use strength to slash?”
 The purple copper sword was afraid and angry.
 The purple copper sword was the man’s body.
 If the sword was damaged, it meant his actual body was being hurt.
 That woman was playing with his life.

 His thoughts were unable to be heard by the woman.
 Suddenly, the purple copper sword started to glow, but it was not going to Han Sen and the little girl.
 It was pulling the woman’s body away to escape someplace far away from there.
 The woman was shocked by this, but she soon disappeared someplace deep within the recesses of the woods.